Armenians violated ceasefire 13 times in a day

 Baku.
-25 May.
-REPORT.AZ/ Armenians violated ceasefire 13 times in the day from different directions of the frontline.
+17 November.
+REPORT.AZ/ Armenian armed units violated ceasefire a total of 13 times throughout the day.

 News DepartmentNews Author